Interstate 84 in Oregon: Eastern Oregon

+Formerly a 25,000 acre poplar tree farm was planted in rows for 6 mi along I-84 just east of Boardman and was considered a scenic sight and a community fixture.
+The trees were cut down in 2016 and other crops were planted.

 At the southeast corner of the Army depot near Hermiston in Umatilla County, I-84 intersects the southern terminus of I-82, a freeway connecting northeastern Oregon to Washington's Tri-Cities, Yakima, and I-90.
 The freeway goes on to intersect OR 27 south of Hermiston and US 395 near Stanfield, forming a concurrency with the latter.
 From Stanfield, I-84, US 30, and US 395 continue southeast along the Umatilla River and the old Oregon Trail to Pendleton, which lies in a valley formed by the river.
 West of the city, near the Eastern Oregon Regional Airport, US 30 leaves the concurrency to run through downtown on city streets.
 After passing the Eastern Oregon Correctional Institution and crossing the river, US 395 splits from I-84 at Southgate, heading south towards John Day.
 I-84 continues around the south edge of Pendleton and intersects OR 11, a connecting highway to Walla Walla, Washington, before being rejoined by US 30.
 The freeway travels southeast through a portion of the Umatilla Indian Reservation, passing the on-reservation resort casino, and begins its ascent into the Blue Mountains.

 The easternmost 168 mi of I-84 includes several sharp curves and steep grades, along with winter weather that causes frequent closures and collisions.
 The westbound and eastbound lanes are split by a wide median for 8 mi as I-84 climbs 3,000 ft up a series of switchbacks on Cabbage Hill (also known as Emigrant Hill), which have a maximum grade of 5 to 6 percent.
 This section of the freeway also has an additional passing lane for uphill travel, runaway truck ramps on descending slopes, chain-up zones, water refills for truck radiators, and variable-message signage for weather conditions.
 I-84 cuts northeast across Emigrant Hill and turns south after Deadman Pass, traveling towards the Emigrant Springs State Heritage Area near Meacham, located in the Umatilla National Forest.
 Near Kamela, I-84 crosses the Blue Mountain summit, the second highest point of any freeway in the state at 4,193 ft above sea level.